 F9.
-Monitor Fetal Growth and Well-Being 9.1 Establish EDB 9.2 Measure fundal height to measure growth 9.3 Auscultate the fetal heartrate 9.4 Palpate fetal position 9.5 Monitor client report of fetal movement 9.6 Discuss common complaints and provide guidance and support 9.7 Discuss when to seek urgent care or call the midwife 9.8 Identify conditions that warrant increased fetal surveillance 9.9 Encourage attendance at routine prenatal appointment schedule 9.10 Document fetal growth and wellbeing Knowledge of: Pregnancy anatomy and physiology Normal parameters of uterine and fetal growth and well-being Routine pregnancy lab and ultrasound investigations Ability to: Provide informed choice Conduct physical assessments Refer appropriately Interpret findings and results and follow up appropriately Effectively communicate F10.
+Monitor Fetal Growth and 9.1 Establish EDB9.2 Measure fundal height to measure growth Knowledge of:Pregnancy anatomy and physiologyNormal parameters of uterine and fetal growth and Well-Being 9.3 Auscultate the fetal heartrate 9.4 Palpate fetal position 9.5 Monitor client report of fetal movement 9.6 Discuss common complaints and provide guidance and support 9.7 Discuss when to seek urgent care or call the midwife 9.8 Identify conditions that warrant increased fetal surveillance 9.9 Encourage attendance at routine prenatal appointment schedule 9.10 Document fetal growth and well- being well-being Routine pregnancy lab and ultrasound investigations Ability to: Provide informed choice Conduct physical assessments Refer appropriately Interpret findings and results and follow up appropriately Effectively communicate FIO.
 Identify, Manage, and Refer for Complications of Pregnancy 10.1 Identify variations of normal in pregnancy 10.2 Address complications and make recommendations 10.3 Monitor and follow up as indicated 10.4 Order labs and ultrasound as indicated 10.5 Discuss when to seek urgent care or call the midwife 10.6 Consult with specialist provider when indicated 10.7 Provide information and resources 10.8 Refer to appropriate health care provider Knowledge of: Complications of pregnancy Variations of normal in pregnancy and indications for intervention Relevant labs and monitoring for complications in pregnancy Referral processes to appropriate health care providers Ability to: Communicate clearly Provide information about anticipated follow-up Work collaboratively with other health care providers FII.
 Correct Fetal Malposition 11.1 Identify fetal malposition with palpation 11.2 Determine most effective approach of repositioning 11.3 Discuss research, risks and benefits of procedures 11.4 Perform external cephalic version (ECV), if indicated 11.5 Provide appropriate monitoring and assessment during and after the procedure Knowledge of: Assessing fetal lie Various methods of communicating and encouraging optimal fetal positioning, including traditional and cultural methods Mechanics of ECV Evidence of effectiveness of ECV Recommended monitoring and fetal assessment Ability to: Provide informed choice Collaborate with other health care providers as necessary F12.
-Navigate the Child Protection System 12.1 Determine if child and family services needs to be involved 12.2 Understand your duty to report 12.3 Discuss with client 12.4 Liaise with child services to coordinate care Knowledge of: Land base Medicines Local food Protocols History Language
+Navigate the Child Protection System 12.1 Determine if child and family services needs to be involved 12.2 Understand your duty to report 12.3 Discuss with client 12.4 Liaise with child services to coordinate care Knowledge of: • Land base • Medicines • Local food • Protocols • History • Language